gjbex/training-material/Fortran/Functions/README.md

 1. `initialization_test`: illustrates that procedure local variables retain their value between procedure calls when initialized in declaration.
+1. `quad_test`: illustrates using a function as a procedure argument

 How to build?
 -------------